-Anderson University junior Kayla Jones recently received the 2016 Nicholson Student Servant Leadership Award for her servant leadership on campus and in the community.
-The award was made possible by funds directed to the university by Anderson University donors.
+Angel Rodriguez Trujillo received the 2017 Nicholson Student Servant Leadership Award for his servant leadership on the Anderson University campus and in the community.
+The award was made possible by donor funds directed to the university.

 When the Byrum Hall curtain at Anderson University rises at 7:30 p.m.
 Feb.
 17 for the Boze Lyric Theatre production of Down in the Valley and The Old Maid and the Thief, it will be the culmination of hundreds of hours of work on the part of the director, cast, and crew.

 Anderson University alum Judge Rudolph R. Pyle III, Indiana Court of Appeals (Fourth District), will be a featured speaker as a part of the university’s Centennial Chapel Speaker Series, Feb.
 16, at 11 a.m. in Reardon Auditorium.
 Judge Rudolph R. Pyle III was appointed to the Court of Appeals of Indiana by Gov. Mitch Daniels and took his seat on Aug.
 27, 2012.

 Students from Indiana’s private, non-profit colleges and universities want to deliver three messages in person at the State House today: sincere thanks for the legislators’ ongoing commitment to state need-based financial aid for students; the urgent need for their continued support of this program; and the critical importance of increasing the number of Hoosiers with bachelor’s degrees to Indiana’s economy.

 Anderson Symphony Orchestra Performs Special Centennial Concert April 29: Concert to feature AU alumna Lynelle Jonsson and the Anderson University Chorale